Educator Resources

 Is my student struggling with an anxiety disorder?

-However, anxiety can be an invisible disorder, not necessarily noted by the busy teacher.
-For example, a student who is performing below their capacity, is late to school most days, and is reluctant to read out loud in class.
-Or a child who is known as a “dream student”, but unbeknownst to you spends upwards of six hours daily doing homework to perfection, has trouble sleeping due to fear of failure, and refuses to engage in any non-educational activities for fear it will rob her of essential learning opportunities.
-These students are also struggling with anxiety disorders.
+Or a child who is known as a “dream student”, but secretly spends 6+ hours daily doing homework to perfection, has trouble sleeping due to fear of failure, and refuses to engage in any non-educational activities for fear it will rob them of essential learning opportunities.
+These students also struggle with anxiety disorders.

 • Attending classes and school on a daily basis